The Classification of 3+1d Symmetry Enriched Topological Order: 3+1D -SETs and their anomalies

 \subsection{Categorical Description of Fermionic (3+1)d Topological Order with $G$-Symmetry}

-Following the 1-categorical line of reasoning given above, the first step towards defining $\tSVect$-enriched $G$-crossed braided fusion 2-categories is the notion of a $G$-crossed braided fusion 2-category discussed in \S\ref{subsection:extensions}.
-The second step is then to consider braided rigid algebras in $\cZ(\mathbf{3SVect}_G)$.
+Following the 1-categorical line of reasoning presented above, the first step towards defining $\mathbf{2SVect}$-central $G$-crossed braided fusion 2-categories is the notion of a $G$-crossed braided fusion 2-category discussed in \S\ref{subsection:extensions}.
+The second step is to consider braided rigid algebras in $\cZ(\mathbf{3SVect}_G)$.

 \begin{lem} Braided rigid algebras in $\cZ(\mathbf{3SVect}_G)$ are $G$-crossed braided multifusion 2-categories $\mathfrak{A} = \boxplus_{g\in G}\mathfrak{A}_g$ equipped with a $G$-equivariant braided monoidal 2-functor $\tSVect\rightarrow \mathfrak{A}_e$, where $\mathbf{2SVect}$ carries the trivial $G$-action. \end{lem} \begin{proof} By definition, we have that $\mathbf{3SVect}_G\simeq \mathbf{3SVect}\boxtimes\mathbf{3Vect}_G$ as fusion 2-categories.
 But, $\mathbf{3Vect}_G$ is Morita equivalent to $\mathbf{3Rep}(G)$, so that $\mathbf{3SVect}_G$ is Morita equivalent to $\mathbf{3SRep}(G)\simeq \mathbf{3Rep}(G)\boxtimes \mathbf{3SVect}$, and therefore $\mathcal{Z}(\mathbf{3SVect}_G)\simeq \mathcal{Z}(\mathbf{3SRep}(G))$ as braided fusion 3-categories.
 In particular, the spaces of braided rigid algebras within these two braided fusion 3-categories are equivalent.
 This is a variant of (de-)equivariantization.
 Now, braided rigid algebras in $\mathcal{Z}(\mathbf{3SRep}(G))$ are precisely braided multifusion 2-categories $\mathfrak{B}$ equipped with a braided 2-functor $\mathbf{2SRep}(G)\rightarrow \mathfrak{B}$.
 The result therefore follows from the plain version of (de-)equivariantization given in Theorem \ref{thm:deequiv}, as the de-equivariantization of $\mathbf{2SRep}(G)$ is $\mathbf{2SVect}$ with the trivial $G$-action. \end{proof}